The days of Noah. Are we in the timeframe Jesus spoke of when he compared the last days to the Days of Noah?

 Are You Ready?

-The days of Noah are here.
-The warning signs are all around us.
-Jesus told us these things would happen, not to frighten us, but to prepare us.
+The days of Noah are here, and the warning signs are all around us.
+Jesus told us these things would happen, not to frighten us but to prepare us.

 So the question is: Are you ready?